Welcome to today's edition of the Rush 24-7 podcast.

 Are we virtuous enough?

-Are we a people virtuous enough, imbued enough with prudence and temperance and courage and justice and humility, chastity, patience, diligence, particularly humility.
+Are we a people virtuous enough, imbued enough with prudence and temperance and courage and justice and humility, chastity, patience, diligence, particularly humility?

-Humility is the opposite of pride, which is the biggest deadly sin, because it's the greatest self-absorption.
+Humility is the opposite of pride, which is the biggest deadly sin because it's the greatest self-absorption.

-It's and humility is the wellspring of virtue.
+And humility is the wellspring of virtue.

-So they asked that, and that's what we're going to look for and talk about in today's with our guests.
+So they asked that, and that's what we're going to look for and talk about today with our guests, the politics of virtue, the policies of virtue, virtue in a civil society.

 You know, this is not new to our history.

-It's what in our earliest days, De Tocqueville referred to as the founding or the voluntary associations of citizens to meet our own social needs.
+It's what in our earliest days, de Tocqueville referred to as the founding or the voluntary associations of citizens to meet our own social needs.

 Those grew out of the virtues, the aforementioned virtues.

-We saw again in our history the upheaval upheaval from the agrarian to the industrial age, new social organizations that augmented our dispersed populations and families and communities and civil citizens' associations, athletic clubs, social clubs, insurance societies.
+We saw again in our history the upheaval from the agrarian to the industrial age, new social organizations that augmented our dispersed populations and families and communities and civil citizens' associations, athletic clubs, social clubs, insurance societies.

 So what does that mean?